Tree sort

 Double Selection Sort

-Double Selection Sort – a subspecies of sorting by selection, it seems like it should be accelerated twice.
-The vanilla algorithm double loops through the list of numbers, finds the minimum number, and swaps it with the current digit pointed to by the loop at the level above.
-Double selection sort, on the other hand, looks for the minimum and maximum number, then it replaces the two digits indicated by the loop at the level above – two numbers on the left and on the right.
-All this orgy ends when the cursors of numbers to replace meet in the middle of the list, as a result, sorted numbers are obtained to the left and right of the visual center.
-The time complexity of the algorithm is similar to Selection Sort – O(n2), but supposedly there is a 30% speedup.
+Double Selection Sort is a type of selection sort that should be twice as fast.
+The vanilla algorithm goes through a double loop over a list of numbers, finds the minimum number and swaps it with the current digit pointed to by the loop at the level above.
+Double selection sort looks for the minimum and maximum number, then replaces the two digits pointed to by the loop at the level above – two numbers on the left and right.
+This whole orgy ends when the cursors of the numbers to be replaced meet in the middle of the list, as a result, sorted numbers are obtained to the left and right of the visual center.

 maximalNumberIndex = minimalNumberIndex;